Herbert Anaya

 Herbert Ernesto Anaya Sanabria (1954 – October 26, 1987) was the president of the NGO Human Rights Commission of El Salvador (CDHES).
-He was assassinated on October 26, 1987 close to his home.
+He was assassinated on October 26, 1987, close to his home.
 Herbert Anaya was the fourth leader of CDHES to be murdered or "disappeared" during the 1980s.
-None of these cases being satisfactorily resolved.
+None of these cases were satisfactorily resolved.
 Early in 1993 Anaya's son was shot and wounded when armed men tried to intercept the car of his widow Mirna Perla de Anaya.

 Life

 He was born in San Salvador in 1954.
-During his law study in the 70s Herbert Anaya joined the student organisation AGEUS and was later one of the founders of the human rights organisation CDHES.
-In the 80s he became active in the Farabundo Martí National Liberation Front (FMLN).
+During his law study in the 1970s Herbert Anaya joined the student organisation AGEUS and was later one of the founders of the human rights organisation CDHES.
+In the 1980s he became active in the Farabundo Martí National Liberation Front (FMLN).
 In addition he worked for the committee of the families of persons murdered or disappeared.
-On May 26, 1986 he was arrested, along with Reynaldo Blanco (future president of the CDHES) by members of the Treasury Police jailed in the La Esperanza prison for nine months where he was interrogated and tortured.
+On May 26, 1986, he was arrested, along with Reynaldo Blanco (future president of the CDHES) by members of the Treasury Police jailed in the La Esperanza prison for nine months where he was interrogated and tortured.
 In jail Anaya worked on a human rights record which included testimonies of 430 of the 432 inmates describing methods of torture applied to them.
 The 160 pages record and a video showing torture signs were smuggled outside and sent to the Marin County Interfaith Task Force.
 The human rights abuse record is now housed at the Archives at the University of Colorado at Boulder Libraries.
 On February 2, 1987, Anaya was released as part of an exchange of prisoners.

-Herbert Anaya was accused at that time by both the US government and the Salvadoran army of being a leader of the FMLN guerrilla.
-They claimed that the CDHES was a "rebel propaganda arm," although no conclusive evidence was brought forward.
+Herbert Anaya was accused at that time by both the US government and the Salvadoran army of being a leader of the FMLN guerrilla organisation.
+They claimed that the CDHES was a "rebel propaganda arm", although no conclusive evidence was brought forward.

 After his release, Anaya began to denounce human rights violations and asserted that the death squads were directly under the orders of the military.
 These allegations were proved right by human rights NGOs.